 - 1 egg

-Place the potatoes over high heat and boil them until cooked through.
-Then drain them and add them back to the pan with half of the butter and the sour cream (optional).
+Peel and chop the potatoes.
+Transfer them to a medium saucepan with salted water and boil them until cooked through.
+Then drain the potato and add them back to the pan with half of the butter and the sour cream (optional).

-- Mash the potatoes.
-Then add the freshly chopped parsley or chives, pour in the buttermilk and season with a little pepper and salt.
+Mash the potatoes.
+Add the freshly chopped parsley or chives, pour in the buttermilk and season with a little pepper and salt.

 - Mash the potatoes again.
 Check the seasoning and add extra pepper and salt to taste if necessary.
 Then cover the buttermilk mash and put it aside for now.
 Fill a pan with water and bring to a gentle boil.
 Add the egg.

 - Then poach the egg for 4 minutes.

 - This is the classic way to poach eggs.
 You can also use my cling film method, very easy!
 In the meantime melt the remaining butter in a small pan until lightly nutty.
 Don't burn it!
 Scoop the buttermilk mashed potatoes in a deep plate.
 Top with the poached egg and sprinkle with the grey shrimp.
 Drizzle with the melted butter, extra chopped chives or parsley and some pepper and salt.
 Serve hot.